pnsn/Ayahos/docs/source/index.rst

 routine data processing (ObsPy_ and NumPy_) and ML enhanced analysis tasks (SeisBench_ and PyTorch_).
 It uses the PyEarthworm_ API to broker in-memory data transfers between Earthworm and Python.
-Through this development philosophy, we seek to provide a familiar, modular Python API that can:
+Through this development philosophy, we seek to provide a familiar, modular Python API that can adapt to:

+   1) operate on streaming data across scales
-   1) adapt to meet Earthworm installation operators' needs
+   2) meet Earthworm installation operators' needs and resources
-   2) enable rapid integration and testing of emerging ML tools with Earthworm
+   3) enable rapid integration of emerging ML tools with Earthworm

 System Overview